ChadwickCSP/CharacterCreator/04_AdvancedFeatures/AdvancedFeatures.md

   `SetPrice(string)` method to your `PlayerController`
 * Add the appropriate Event Listeners to each buttons `OnClick` event.

+Demo of a project with this feature: [LINK](https://jcollard.github.io/CharacterCreatorDemo/)

 ## Add a "Magic Shop" using Particle Effects (Medium Feature)